Hawk

 “Any human walking around without a bicycle-bell must take his pants off, bend over and spread his cheeks—so that the officials can look for contraband bananas.”

-Our feathered friends were horrified!
+Our feathered friends are horrified!
 First, they don’t have bells; and second they have no pants.
 They were sure to get the death-penalty!

 Last week they escaped to an (unnamed) banana republic bereft of Wise Men.
 There they eat contraband bananas.